umairabid205/Data-Science---Lab/README.md

 # Data Science Lab Work

-This repository contains the materials and code from my Data Science Lab courses at [University Name].
+This repository contains the materials and code from my Data Science Lab courses at Air University, Islamabad.

 **Contents:**